 This equation is formally equivalent to the non-periodic $\lambda$-PJ equations

 in the sense that \eqref{gPJequation} is obtained from \eqref{eq:$r$-HS_Euler} by integrating, dividing by $|u_x|^{r-2}$ and differentiating.

-On the smaller group $\Diff(\mathbb R)$ both the geodesic equations and the Finsler--Euler--Arnold equations do not exist. \end{thm} \begin{proof} The length functional of a Finsler-metric $F$ on a (possibly infinite dimensional) manifold $\mathcal M$ is defined as
+On the smaller group $\Diff(\mathbb R)$ both the geodesic equation and the Finsler--Euler--Arnold equation do not exist. \end{thm} \begin{proof} The length functional of a Finsler-metric $F$ on a (possibly infinite dimensional) manifold $\mathcal M$ is defined as

 where $\varphi: [0,1]\to \mathcal M$ is a path in the manifold and where $\varphi_t$ denotes its derivative.
 A geodesic is a path that locally minimize the length functional; since $L$ is invariant to reparametrization, we can restrict ourselves to paths of constant speed.
 By H\"older inequality, it is immediate that constant speed geodesics are exactly the local minimizers of the $q$-energy